ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

   <img src="/images/zlequalizer/relative.svg" width="20pt"/>
 </p>

-- Press: set the [dynamic](#dynamic-and-automatic-threshold) threshold to the relative mode.
+- Press: set the [dynamic](#dynamic-and-automatic-threshold) threshold to the relative mode
-- Release: set the [dynamic](#dynamic-and-automatic-threshold) threshold to the absolute mode.
+- Release: set the [dynamic](#dynamic-and-automatic-threshold) threshold to the absolute mode

 ___